JudyJudy2/LendingProjects/React/task-manager/README.md

-# Task-manager is an app to help you track your tasks and plan them ahead!
+## Task-manager is an app to help you track your tasks and plan your day ahead!

 ## To start the react app
 ```